 According to our survey, when giving to a nonprofit, most donors (44%) go to the nonprofit’s website unprompted to make their gift online.
 Your website may be well-designed with eye-catching colors and an instant focus on your cause, but how high does it come up in search engine results pages (SERPs) when prospective donors are looking for the right cause?
 Donors can’t give to you if they can’t find you.
 SEO is instrumental to get your nonprofit on the map and drive awareness to your cause.
 Here are some key components of an effective SEO strategy:

-These San Diego area dog rescues have clear meta descriptions that will keep them at the top of the results page for relevant searches.
+These San Diego area dog rescues have clear meta description that will keep them at the top of the results page for relevant searches

 Keep your site content up to date—make sure you sunset outdated articles and keep your homepage and news fresh.
 Create new content blurbs to highlight a current campaign and the impact your donors make on your mission.